+Designated Network Benefits and In-Network Benefits

-For In-Network Benefits, Eligible Expenses are based on the following:
+Eligible Expenses are based on the following:

-- When Covered Health Services are received from an In-Network provider, Eligible Expenses are UnitedHealthcare's contracted fee(s) with that provider. - When Covered Health Services are received from an Out-of-Network provider as a result of an Emergency or as arranged by UnitedHealthcare, Eligible Expenses are billed charges unless a lower amount is negotiated or authorized by law.
+- When Covered Health Services are received from a Designated Network Benefits and In-Network provider, Eligible Expenses are our contracted fee(s) with that provider. - When Covered Health Services are received from an Out-of-Network provider as arranged by the Claims Administrator, Eligible Expenses are negotiated by the Claims Administrator or an amount permitted by law.

-For Out-of-Network Benefits, Eligible Expenses are based on either of the following:
+Out-of-Network Benefits